Updates and Progress Reports

 Cape Meares is an Oregon coastal forest and beach community, located where the Pacific Ocean meets the Tillamook Bay, on the historic lands of the indigenous Tillamook people.
 Embedded in a rich historical context, Cape Meares features outstanding recreation and wildlife habitat values, with physical connections to the Cape Meares National Wildlife Refuge and Lighthouse, the Cape Meares Community Forest, the Oregon Coast Trail, Lake Meares, and its own distinctive ecosystem, hikes and wildlife.
 It’s a treasure onto itself, a hidden gem on the Pacific Coast.

 With much effort between the private owner and Cape Meares Community Association (CMCA), the development and logging of the forest land was halted.
-Parties voluntarily entered into a mutually beneficial agreement for an equitable transfer, sale and partial donation of the land to CMCA if CMCA can raise the required $1.8M to purchase the “Subject Property” by Fall of 2023.
+Parties voluntarily entered into a mutually beneficial agreement for an equitable transfer, sale and partial donation of the land to CMCA if CMCA can raise the required funds to purchase the “Subject Property” by Fall of 2023.

 If successful, the conserved forest land would surround and forever protect almost the entire southern and eastern boundaries of the Cape Meares community.
 This is the largest remaining parcel contiguous with the community forest, encompassing Coleman Creek.
 Its acquisition would be a rare and momentous step to preserve and safeguard its nature and habitat both now and for future generations.
 The success of this project could also set an example for other communities around the country in their conservation initiatives.